turkpenbayev/Fabrique/README.md

-# Dockerizing Django with Celery, Redis, Gunicorn, and Nginx
+# Dockerizing Django with Gunicorn, and Nginx
-Uses gunicorn + nginx + celery + redis.
+Uses gunicorn + nginx

 1. Build the images and run the containers: